How It Works

 How the resolver picks the right response

 When a user resolves an identifier with a specific link type, the resolver needs to choose the single best response to return.
-Since the same link type might have responses registered in different languages, contexts, and formats, the resolver follows a precedence chain to find the most specific match.
+Since the same link type might have variants registered with different languages, mime types, and publisher contexts, the resolver follows a precedence chain to find the most specific match.

 A scenario